remingu/ippool/README.md

 ### create a new pool

-InitPrefixPool() will return a pointer to a map of prefixes
+InitPrefixPool() will return a pointer to a map of prefixes.

 ```
 pool := ippool.InitPrefixPool()